 - Low Doc Residential loans available to Self Employed Borrowers

-- Borrow up to 65% of the Total Development Costs (TDC)
+- Borrow up to 75% of GRV less GST to 80% of the Total Development Costs (TDC) – Whichever is lesser

 - Standard Residential Property (must be zoned residential)

 - Companies and trusts and Natural Persons.